himalaya-digital/docker-laravel/README.md

 ### A. Without laravel project
 1. Create new folder `mkdir newapp`
-2. Create docker-compose.yml `touch docker-compose.yml`
+2. Copy `docker-compose.yml` to your folder
 3. Run command `docker-compose up`

 ### B. With laravel project